UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/scaffold_substrand_first_copy.png)

-Observing the final design and noticing that these two so-called *substrands* are connected by a crossover, at this point you might think we want to add those crossovers.
+Observing the final design and noticing that these two so-called *domains* are connected by a crossover, at this point you might think we want to add those crossovers.
 Unfortunately, scadnano does not yet support *circular strands*, but adding those crossovers now would create a circular strand.

-In this case, the substrand we just drew should not span the entire length of the helix, but instead we want two substrands that are adjacent in the middle.
-To split this substrand into two, select the "nick" edit mode:
+In this case, the domain we just drew should not span the entire length of the helix, but instead we want two domains that are adjacent in the middle.
+To split this domain into two, select the "nick" edit mode:

 ![](images/nick_edit_mode.png)

-and click somewhere around the middle of the substrand (if this doesn't get exactly to the middle; you can edit the exact offsets of the 5'/3' ends later by selecting and dragging them):
+and click somewhere around the middle of the domain (if this doesn't get exactly to the middle; you can edit the exact offsets of the 5'/3' ends later by selecting and dragging them):

 ![](images/nick_second_substrand.png)